DiogoR404/MetaData262/README.md

 # Other

-## Harness

-In order to execute the dynamic analysis it is necessary to use a harness.
-For the older versions a simpler harness can be used.
-This harness is saved as **"harness.js"**, however for newer versions a more complex harness is needed and is saved as **"harness_finalissimo.js"** which waas built using the following command:

-`python3 make_harness.py`

-## Wrapper

-For the wrapper of the functions we analysed the html of the ecmascript which is saved in the directory "html" and we take every function of the built-ins, executing the command:

-`python3 html_parse.py`

-This command will create a list with all the functions saved in the directory "functions", finally we can prodeuce the wrappers for the functions with the command:

-`node produce_re-function.js`

-This command will create the file **"func.js"** that contains every function wrapped.

 ## Parse ECMARef results

 The results of the ECMARef needed to be parsed in order to evaluate our work, mainly removing the tests that expect a negative result that our analysis doesn't work.
 In order to do so the next code is ran: